The concept of channel is central to the messaging system as events and commands are published on specific channels.

 It allows to control the processing flow of the commands, capturing the resulting values of their execution.

-Every commands list is executed in parallel within a dedicated thread (therefore several reactions can occur in parallel).
+Every command list is executed in parallel within a dedicated thread (therefore several reactions can occur in parallel).
 Each thread sequentially dispatches each command found in its own list using the request/reply pattern.

 Notice that trigger and commands are reusable components, as they are not defined inside the reaction (which only specify the structured the execution flow).